aarmo/AllegianceForms/README.md

 ### Recruit more pilots
 - Outposts add 5 pilots to your team
 - Starbases add 10!

+### Keep track of your pilots
+- Filter the Pilot List window to keep track of your pilots, miners, constructors and capital ships
+![alt text][pilotlist]

 ### Upgrade your tech & battle the enemy
 ![alt text][tech]